Minutes for January 23, 2023

 A regular business meeting of the Board of Education was held this day at the Warren Middle School, 100 Old Stirling Road.
 The public was welcome to attend in person or virtually through the online Zoom platform.
 The following is a record of that meeting.

-I. CALL TO ORDER: The meeting was called to order at 6:30 p.m. by Board President Daniel Croson.
+I. CALL TO ORDER: The meeting was called to order at 6:30 p.m. by Board President Patricia Zohn.

-Open Public Meeting Statement – Mr. Croson read the following statement:
+Open Public Meeting Statement – Mrs. Zohn read the following statement:

 Re: Chapter 231 P.L.
-1975: “The adequate notice of this regular meeting as required by the open public meetings act was provided by the posting, mailing/delivery, and filing of this notice on January 9, 2023.
+1975: “The adequate notice of this regular meeting as required by the Open Public Meetings Act was provided by the posting, mailing/delivery, and filing of this notice on January 9, 2025.
 This notice was on that date posted on the bulletin board in the Township Office, sent to the Courier News and TAPinto Warren, and filed with the Township Clerk of the Township of Warren, all in accordance with the requirements of the Open Public Meetings Act.”

 II.
-Pledge of Allegiance – Mr. Croson led the assembly in the Pledge of Allegiance.
+Pledge of Allegiance – Mrs. Zohn led the assembly in the Pledge of Allegiance.

 III.
 Roll Call